zjwzcx/GenNBV/README.md

 ### Customized Training Environments

-If you want customize a novel training environment, you need to create your environment and configuration files in `active_reconstruction/env` and then define the task in `active_reconstruction/__init__.py`.
+If you want to customize a novel training environment, you need to create your environment and configuration files in `active_reconstruction/env` and then define the task in `active_reconstruction/__init__.py`.

 ### Evaluation